ekinkizildas/TFM/README.md

 🔍 What This Research Is About Every day, millions of product reviews shape consumer decisions.
 But not all reviews are created equal.
-This project ask that ***Do reviews from verified buyers get more attention?
+This project asks that ***Do reviews from verified buyers get more attention?
 Does emotional language make a review more persuasive?
 How do these effects change across product types, prices, and time?*** We explore these questions through statistical modeling, sentiment analysis, and a